aleasoluciones/gochecks/README.md

 felixcheck
 ==========

-felixcheck package provides utilities to check network services health.
+felixcheck package provides utilities to check services health and publish events (riemann events).
 It is written fully in Go.

 It includes:
  * checks scheduler
  * various checks: